Professional Resume Writing Services Los Angeles (2x Certified)

 Self branding for your job search and career

-Persohal Branding January 9, 2019
+Personal Branding January 9, 2019

 How to "POSITION" yourself to get that job

-The terms “branding yourself” has already become a part of many people’s vocabulary, while others are still wondering about its definition.
+The term “branding yourself” has already become a part of many people’s vocabulary, while others are still wondering about its definition.
 While “branding” (which is defined as “to make an indelible mark or impression on somebody or something”) is a valuable strategy, you may be more comfortable with the idea of simply positioning yourself to be successful in your job search and career.

-Many jobseekers don’t realize they have already positioned themselves — they just haven’t articulated it yet.
+Many job seekers don’t realize they have already positioned themselves — they just haven’t articulated it yet.
 Maybe you’re known as “the sales manager that makes quota, no matter what’s going on in the economy,” or “the engineer that can speak in language the customer understands.”
 That’s your positioning.

 To cultivate the job positioning that will help you reach your career goals, you must understand and be able to communicate what makes you exceptional and compelling.